 How to Buy Hefty® EnergyBag® Orange Bags for the Boise Area Program

-If you live in Boise, Eagle or Garden City and you need additional bags, you will soon be able to purchase more bags at Albertsons locations beginning in August 2018.
+If you live in Boise, Meridian, Eagle or Garden City and you need additional bags, you can purchase additional orange bags at your local Albertsons.